w3c-webmob/network-evolution-roadmap/roadmap.md

 How should data be sent, one file, or many different files?
 How does the network cope with large files?!
 Etc.

 #### 2G
+2G networks were first launched in 1991 and although mobile networks have evolved drastically since then 2G is still used in many parts of the world.
+Data on the original 2G was limited to SMS (text) and MMS (media) messaging.
+2.5G (GPRS) added packet switching allowing connections to the internet.
+2.75G (EDGE) added new modulation techniques to improve data transmission rates.

+2G currently has the largest reach around the world: GSM (a TDMA based 2G technology) reaches 80% of the world's mobile network subscribers and cdmaOne (CDMA based) reaches 17%.
+However, a number of mobile network operators are beginning to switch their [2G service off](https://en.wikipedia.org/wiki/2G#2G_Shut_Down).

 __What does this mean for developers?__
+2G networks usually have around around 150 - 400 kb/s of bandwidth.
+This means serving complex webpages, apps and resources become near impossible.
+2G is still widely used around the globe, more devices and more people have access to this service than any other.
+However, developers should remember that some 2G services will be switched off in the next twelve months.

+If you want to support 2G you will need to serve as few resources as possible, and make these resources small.
+Heavy resources such as video or high resolution images won't load nicely over 2G.
+Developers are still encouraged to load their mobile site over 2G connections but setup some checks to deal with 2G.
+For instance: make sure your site runs without javascript and still renders nicely in the instance where images might not load.
+Try to use web fonts where possible (or fall back to a web font which loads nicely on the page) and use image placeholders (e.g. coloured boxes in css) when images are imperitive to the design.
+Other normal performance measures should be taken: minimise scripts, use CDNs and allow caching.

+### HTTP and Mobile Networks

+### Geographical Differences

 If you are developing an extremely robust application you may need to test your application on the bandwidths your users are likely to experience.
 Try to find out what the coverage of the mobile network is within the countries / regions you are operating (make sure to check for all of LTE, HSPA, EDGE and GPRS!) and test your app using network restriction tools.